00009985/JobHunting/userStories.md

 6. [x]View all the applies for the vacancy
 7. [x]Write message to the applicant
 8. [x]Mark message as read
-9. []Contact the JobHunting if there are questions
+9. [х]Contact the JobHunting if there are questions
 10. []View the resume of the applicant applied
 11. []Accept/reject the application
 12. [x]Log out from the system